tanersarptonay/CENG111-THE3-Tester/README.md

     Put the3.py and these files in the same directory.
     And run tester.py!

-If you wonder how we generated our cases, you can check out case_generator.py

 Incase of errors similar to "ModuleNotFoundError: No module named 'the3'", modify the second line of tester.py, which imports your the3.py